Coefficient of Conservatism:

 Coefficient of Wetness:

 R. W. Smith

 Grain fields and other cultivated or dry disturbed areas, including roadsides, railroads, bluffs, and clearings in forests.
 Introduced from Eurasia, where it is also a weed of cultivated lands.
-Known in Michigan at least since 1837, when it was collected by the First Survey in Lenawee Co., but not commonly collected recently.
+Known in Michigan at least since 1837, when it was collected by the First Survey in Hillsdale Co., but not commonly collected recently.